cardano-foundation/CIPs/CIP-0118/README.md

 - `tx1` has an unlocked output with Ada for anyone to take, but a zone with `tx1` will not be valid unless some party also consumes the request (this is what guarantees the swap without the need to lock the offer)
+- In step (2), we say "sends ... across some route that will get the swap offer into the hands of interested parties".
+In subsequent usecases, we instead say "send ... to party X" instead to imply that X is a party that intends to fulfill the sent intent(s), and has received them across the network.

 Here is a diagram for an example: